 Prudent liquidity risk management implies maintaining sufficient cash to meet obligations when due.
-At the end of the reporting period the deposits at call and short-term deposits which mature within three months from acquisition of \$123,417,716 (2022: \$79,995,129) that are expected to readily generate cash inflows for managing liquidity risk.
+At the end of the reporting period the deposits at call and short-term deposits which mature within three months from acquisition which comprise of \$161,790,147 in aggregate (2023: \$123,417,716) and are expected to readily generate cash inflows for managing liquidity risk.